 Newer Linux distributions such as Ubuntu 22.04 and CentOS 9 changed restartable sequences structures and could cause a crash when reverse debugging.
 The rseq (restartable sequence) system call is not supported.
 This includes attaching to running programs that previously issued this system call. glibc, from version 2.35 onwards, attempts to register a restartable sequence with the kernel, preventing the reverse debugging engine from attaching to running processes using those versions of glibc.
-This glibc behavior can be disabled by adding glibc.pthread.rseq=0 to the GLIBC\TUNABLES environment variable of the target application.
-To avoid the crash simple set the environment variable to 0:
+If you have any trouble using reverse debugging on these platforms the glibc behavior can be disabled by adding glibc.pthread.rseq=0 to the GLIBC_TUNABLES environment variable of the target application.
+To avoid the crash simply set the environment variable to 0: